Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 Calendula Oil

-This homemade calendula salve recipe requires ready-to-use calendula oil.
-You can either make your own calendula-infused oil, or buy some here.
 If you’re interested in making homemade calendula oil check out this tutorial – and then come back when you’re ready.
 It is really easy and affordable to do!
-All you do is steep 100% dry calendula blooms (either homegrown or purchased dried flowers) in a chosen base oil to extract the medicinal resins, and then strain it.
+All you do is steep 100% dry calendula blooms (either homegrown or purchased dried flowers) in a chosen carrier oil to extract the medicinal resins, and then strain it.
 We prefer to use a long, slow infusion method (3 to 4 weeks) rather than heating calendula flowers in oil for a quick extraction.
 Preserving the beneficial properties of the blooms by reducing exposure to heat makes it well worth the wait, in my humble opinion!

-Our calendula oil article also dives deep into a dozen different base oil options to use for your calendula oil.
+Jojoba oil, sweet almond oil, coconut oil, and olive oil are all popular carrier oil options to make calendula infused oil and salve – though there are many other options out there!
+Our calendula oil article explores the pros and cons of a dozen different carrier oils.
 After all, various oils have unique textures (e.g. some are more or less “greasy”), different comedogenic ratings, and healing properties of their own.
-For this particular batch of calendula salve, we used calendula infused in organic jojoba oil.
+For this particular batch of calendula salve, we used organic jojoba oil as a carrier oil.
 Jojoba oil is very similar to natural skin sebum and therefore soaks in quite nicely.
-Olive oil and almond oil are also excellent choices – though you could use any oil you please!
-Once you have calendula oil, it is very simple to turn it into calendula salve.

 Supplies & Ingredients Needed to Make Calendula Salve

-- 1 cup of calendula oil, or 8 ounces
+• 1 cup of calendula oil, or 8 ounces

-- 3 to 4 tablespoons* of beeswax pastilles, or about 1 ounce if you’re using shaved, block, or other forms of beeswax. *If you opt to also add shea butter, use only 3 level tbsp of beeswax pastilles.
+• 3 to 4 tablespoons* of beeswax pastilles, or about 1 ounce if you’re using shaved, block, or other forms of beeswax. *If you opt to also add shea butter, use only 3 level tbsp of beeswax pastilles.
 However if you skip the shea butter, use 4 tbsp beeswax.
 (Vegan options: replace with soy wax or candelilla wax.
 I recommend organic soy wax, since conventional soy is notoriously pesticide-intensive.)

-- Optional: 2 tbsp of shea butter.
+• Optional: 2 tbsp of shea butter.
 I personally like to add shea, but it isn’t required!
 Shea butter is highly moisturizing and rich in vitamins, minerals, essential fatty acids, and antioxidants.

-- A double-boiler, or make-shift double boiler – such as a pot within a pot, or a glass pyrex bowl or stainless steel bowl perched on top of a saucepan with water below.
+• A double-boiler, or make-shift double boiler – such as a pot within a pot, or a glass pyrex bowl or stainless steel bowl perched on top of a saucepan with water below.
 The use of a double-boiler is important, to avoid overheating the calendula oil and thus reduce much of its healing potency!

-- Small glass jars or salve tins, for storage.
+• Small glass jars or salve tins, for storage.
 We used these 2-ounce amber glass jars for this particular batch, though we sometimes used larger 4-ounce jars too.

 Makes: Just over 1 cup of finished salve (about 10 ounces).